When Day Ends and Night Begins

 I suppressed a groan.

-But at least Charlie was being nice about the whole thing; his sixteen year old daughter coming to stay with him after not seeing me in a couple of years.
-He actually seemed genuinely happy to have me.
+At least Charlie was being nice about the whole thing; his sixteen year old daughter coming to stay with him.
+It'd been a couple of years since I'd seen him, but he actually seemed genuinely happy to have me.

 I took a drink from my canned coke and caught Charlie's eye.

 He smiled softly at me and the smile stayed on his lips even after he looked away.

 Charlie looked much the same as the last time I'd seen him.
 His curly hair was a little shorter, he had probably just gotten a hair cut, and there were more grays along his temples.
 But he still looked very handsome.